the worst cliche

 AND these women are WAAAAY more likely than garden variety lesbians to insist in their freetext area(s) that they "DO NOT WANT ANY DRAMA!"

-Totally wacky to us that the most blatant would-be cheaters and intended relationship betrayers so much more often insist on "NO DRAMA" when in reality, their interpersonal behavior in the world is exactly the type most likely TO provoke drama.
+Totally and completely wacky to us that the most blatant would-be cheaters and intended relationship betrayers so much more often insist on "NO DRAMA" when in reality, their interpersonal behavior in the world is exactly the type most likely TO provoke drama.

 We often wonder if the implicit irony ever hits them.
 Upside the head, like a brick.

 Yes, we know some women are in situations they don't feel they can extricate themselves from for various reasons.
 And they still want to find love for themselves in the world, understandably so.

 We don't mean to sound totally unsympathetic to that.